Applying a new speaker cloth

 On the Philips 170A

-the fabric had come loose on the lower left hand corner.
+the fabric had come loose at the lower left hand corner.

 It looked warped and loose.

-I didn't want to detach it for fear of tearing it,
+I didn't want to detach it for fear of tearing the fabric,

 so I reattached the corner using strong